jbiatek/BSGRulebook/rulebook.md

 ### Execution

-Executions are handled differently based on which Loyalty deck style was used: _extra card_ from Exodus or _original_.
+Executions are handled differently based on which Loyalty deck style was used when setting up the game: _extra card_ from Exodus or _original_.
 Follow one or the other, not both!
 The _extra card_ procedure only works with the extra loyalty card.
 Follow this procedure, taking care to only do *one* of the two styles:

 1. Discard your entire hand of Skill Cards, any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and if playing with Daybreak, any miracle tokens.
-When not playing with Daybreak, once-per-game status isn't affected by execution since they can't be earned back (you, as a player, get exactly one per game).
+If not playing with Daybreak, once-per-game status isn't affected by execution: you, as a player, may use exactly one per game.
 1. _Extra card only: If the player executed was the current player, their turn will immediately be over after the execution is resolved._
 1. Prove your loyalty:
     - Cylons & Cylon Leaders